 In my current work as Undergraduate Engagement Librarian I work closely with academic and student support units to develop programs and services in support of student success.
 I coordinate library instruction and develop information literacy integrated, classroom-ready materials in collaboration with general education course faculty and instructors.
 I have a strong professional background in assessment and am often involved in research and writing projects.
-My research interests include: information literacy, critical librarianship, public participation and engagement in science and scholarship, and formal and informal learning assessment.
+My research interests include: information literacy, critical pedagogy, public participation and engagement in science and scholarship, and creative and equitable assessment.

 M.A.
 Library and Information Science, University of Iowa, Iowa City, Iowa - 2011